 Religion gone bad.

 In fact, I understand the significance of self-denial and feel it’s something we should actually pursue more of – especially beyond the Lent season.
+Like as a life commitment.
 But if we’re not careful, we can so easily just fall into religious practice for the sake of religious practice.
 If the goal is merely the giving up of something without taking up of something more significant, the focus is just merely on the stuff which we give up or really, the focus is on the practice of giving up something rather than giving into Jesus – or in other words, our solidarity with Jesus.
 In truth, it becomes about us.
 Again.

 Anything that produces rituals, expressions, practices, and the like – without ultimately inviting us to a deeper understanding and worship of the Living God…lends itself to empty religion.